Received Pronunciation: Etymology and history

-Although a form of Standard English had been established in the City of London by the end of the 15th century, it did not begin to resemble RP until the late 19th century.
-RP has most in common with the dialects of what has been termed the South East Midlands, in particular the Golden Triangle of universities, namely London, Oxford and Cambridge, and the public schools that fed them, such as Eton, Harrow and Rugby.
-In 1922, the BBC selected RP as its broadcasting standard, citing its being widely understood globally as a reason.
+Although a form of Standard English had roughly been established in the City of London by the end of the 15th century, its accent(s) did not resemble the phonetics of Received Pronunciation until the later 19th century.
+RP developed during that time, emerging as a non-rhotic dialect of southeastern England, developing among the Golden Triangle of universities composed of London, Oxford, and Cambridge, as well as the prestigious fee-charging public schools that fed them, such as Eton, Harrow and Rugby.